ftrossbach/kiqr/README.md

 This project aims at providing a general purpose runtime for interactive queries.
 It uses Vert.x for coordination between cluster instances.

 ## Why
 Apache Kafka has a cool feature called "Interactive Queries" that enables you to query the internal state of a Kafka Streams application.
 That's pretty cool, but if you run your streams application in a distributed manner where different instances of your app are assigned different partitions of your inbound Kafka topics, each instance is only aware of the messages that come it's way.
-If you want a reliable query environment, you need to build a layer that is aware of those instances and which instances is responsible for which key.
+If you want a reliable query environment, you need to build a layer that is aware of those instances and which instance is responsible for which key.

 KIQR was started as a vehicle to get deeper into the Interactive Query feature and to pick up some Vert.x knowledge along the way.
 It probably will never get past that point, but I'll be happy if it is of any use to someone else.